Web3NL/motoko-book/src/common-programming-concepts/pattern-matching.md

 let {name; member} = person;
 ```

-In the example above, we define an object.
-We then decompose the object fields by using the names of the fields, thereby bringing these variables into scope.
+In the example above, we define a record.
+We then decompose the record fields by using the names of the fields, thereby bringing these variables into scope.

 Note we use the `{name; member}` pattern to consume the variable.